CURRICULUM, INSTRUCTION, SUPPORTS, SERVICES, AND ASSESSMENTS

 The purpose of this Reference Guide is to provide updated guidelines for the development and implementation of a Learning Center in secondary schools.
 The purpose of the Learning Center is to provide a range of multi-tiered supports for students with disabilities.
 All secondary schools are required to develop a Learning Center to support students in meeting grade-level standards through a partnership between general and special education teachers.

-The purpose of this Reference Guide is to inform all District instructional staff, Pre-K through senior high school, of: (1) the updated Related Services Position Papers; and (2) their responsibility to read these position papers in order to understand the role of Related Services in the education of students with disabilities within the Los Angeles Unified School District.
+The purpose of this reference guide is to inform all District instructional staff, Pre-K through senior high school, of: (1) the updated Physical Therapy Position Paper; and (2) their responsibility to read this position paper in order to understand the role of Physical Therapy in the education of students with disabilities within the Los Angeles Unified School District.
 The Related Services Position Papers are available for download at the Division of Special Education website (http://sped.lausd.net).

 REF-5749.1: Required Procedures to Ensure That All New Alternate Curriculum Special Day Programs Have Appropriate Instructional Materials and Supports, July 4, 2016